-- When Covered Health Services are received from a non-Network provider, except as described above, Eligible Expenses are determined, based on one of the following: - Negotiated rates agreed to by the non-Network provider and either the Claims Administrator or one of the Claims Administrator's vendors, affiliates or subcontractors, at the Claims Administrator's discretion. - If rates have not been negotiated, then one of the following amounts applies based on the claim type: - For Covered Health Services other than Pharmaceutical Products, Eligible Expenses are determined based on available data resources of competitive fees in that geographic area. - When Covered Health Services are Pharmaceutical Products, Eligible Expenses are determined based on 110% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market. - ♦ When a rate is not published by CMS for the service or data resources of competitive fees in a geographic area are not available, the Claims Administrator uses a gap methodology established by OptumInsight and/or a third party vendor that uses a relative value scale or similar methodology.
-The relative value scale is usually based on the difficulty, time, work, risk and resources of the service.
-If the relative value scale currently in use becomes no longer available, the Claims Administrator will use a comparable scale(s).
-UnitedHealthcare and OptumInsight are related companies through common ownership by UnitedHealth Group.
-Refer to UnitedHealthcare's website at www.myuhc.com for information regarding the vendor that provides the applicable gap fill relative value scale information.
+- When Covered Health Services are received from a non-Network provider, except as described above, Eligible Expenses are determined, based on one of the following: - Negotiated rates agreed to by the non-Network provider and either the Claims Administrator or one of the Claims Administrator's vendors, affiliates or subcontractors, at the Claims Administrator's discretion. - If rates have not been negotiated, then one of the following amounts applies based on the claim type: - For Covered Health Services other than Pharmaceutical Products, Eligible Expenses are determined based on available data resources of competitive fees in that geographic area. - ♦ When Covered Health Services are Pharmaceutical Products, Eligible Expenses are the average wholesale price of such Pharmaceutical Products as set forth in the Red Book drug pricing resource.
+The Pharmaceutical Product pricing information is updated annually. - When Red Book does not have a price for the product, an alternative pricing source such as RJ Health or an internally developed pharmaceutical pricing resource to determine the average wholesale price for the covered Pharmaceutical Product will be used.

+♦ When a rate is not available for the service, the Eligible Expense is based on 20% of the billed charge.